waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 * Add tags to the links
 * Filter links by a tag

-First up we will creatr user stories for each in the Stakeholder/Motivation/Action format, e.g.
+First up we will create user stories for each in the Stakeholder/Motivation/Action format, e.g.

 ```
 As a Makers Student